ErickSumUp/svircuit-ui/MIGRATION.md

 decision** — the code is back to the version that was there before.
 Read the two reasons below before attempting either again, because a faithful port is what got reverted.

-- **Pagination (4.3) ✅** now follows circuit: controlled via `currentPage` + a required `onChange`, `ariaLabel` renamed to `label`, up to five pages it renders one button per page and above that a `<Select>` with an optional `totalLabel` wired through `aria-describedby`.
-It renders nothing below two pages, and the active page carries `aria-current="page"`.
-Verified in the browser: the button list, the ten-option select, the disabled chevrons at both bounds and the empty single-page case.
+- **Pagination (4.3) ✅ with a deliberate deviation.** We took circuit's API — controlled `currentPage` + a required `onChange`, `ariaLabel` renamed to `label`, nothing rendered below two pages, `aria-current="page"` on the active page, `flex-shrink: 0` chevrons — but **not** its `<Select>` for large page counts.
+Circuit renders one `<option>` per page, which means a thousand pages is a thousand options and the browser stalls.
+We keep the windowed number list instead:
-  Adopting circuit's shape deleted our windowing algorithm, which removed two bugs with it — the dead focusable `…` buttons and the branch that returned an empty page list for some inputs.
+  `getPages(totalPages, currentPage)` is exported from the module script and always returns at most seven items (first page, a gap, the three around the current one, a gap, last page), so ten pages and ten million cost the same.
+The `totalLabel` prop is gone with the select.
+The old windowing bugs are fixed rather than deleted: the gap is now an `aria-hidden` `<span>` rather than a focusable `<Button>` with no handler, and the out-of-range and short-list branches are covered by tests up to ten million pages.
 - **Table (4.1) reverted.** The data-driven `headers`/`rows` contract cost more than it bought.
 It cannot express `colspan`, `rowspan`, `tfoot`, `caption` or grouped headers at all, so a consumer with a non-rectangular table is stuck, and it takes markup authoring away from the consumer for no